juampynr/d8cidemo/README.md

-# This project has been moved to https://github.com/juampynr/drupal8ci

 # Drupal 8 testing and CI demo

-This is a demo repository for running PHPUnit and Behat tests in Drupal 8 projects.
+This is a working demo that integrates CircleCI with a Drupal 8 site using the installation script from https://github.com/juampynr/drupal8ci.

 It contains:

 - A demo module with a [unit and kernel test](web/modules/custom/demo_module/tests/src).
 - A demo [Behat test](tests).